kiamesdavies/money-transfer/README.md

 ## Revolut Money Transfer API with Event Sourcing and CQRS

-This project facilitates the transfer of money between two demo accounts.
+This project facilitates the transfer of money between two accounts.

 Table of Contents
 ===